bbauska/LFS173x/README.md

 specific message type, as its purpose can't be understood except by the handler of that particular type of message.

-## Special Message Types: Ack and Problem Report {#special-message-types-ack-and-problem-report .unnumbered}
+## Special Message Types: Ack and Problem Report

 The Aries Working Group has defined two message types that deserve special attention: ack (acknowledge) and problem_report.
 Much like